PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 * `--kernel-rot-key FITROTKEY` - where `FITROTKEY` is the path and filename of `mbl-fit-rot-key.key`.
 * `--kernel-rot-crt FITROTCRT` - where `FITROTCRT` is the path and filename of `mbl-fit-rot-key.crt`.

-If you do not want the build to generate the keys, you can do so manually by using the following `openssl` commands:
+If you don't want the build to generate the keys, you can do so manually by using the following `openssl` commands:

 ```
 mkdir boot-keys
 openssl genrsa 2048 > boot-keys/rot_key.pem
 openssl genrsa 2048 > boot-keys/mbl-fit-rot-key.key
 openssl req -batch -new -x509 -key boot-keys/mbl-fit-rot-key.key > boot-keys/mbl-fit-rot-key.crt
 ```

-<span class="notes">**Note:** You may need to install the openssl tools using `sudo apt-get install openssl`.</span>
+<span class="notes">**Note:** You may need to install the OpenSSL tools using `sudo apt-get install openssl`.</span>

-Then for example perform a build:
+Then, for example, perform a build:

 ```
 ./mbl-tools/build/run-me.sh --builddir ./build-nxpimx --outputdir ./artifacts-nxpimx --boot-rot-key boot-keys/rot_key.pem --kernel-rot-key boot-keys/mbl-fit-rot-key.key --kernel-rot-crt boot-keys/mbl-fit-rot-key.crt -- --machine imx8mmevk-mbl --branch mbl-os-0.8
 ```

-<span class="notes">**Warning:** Changes to the keys and certificates with an existing build may not be picked up, please perform a clean first: `./mbl-tools/build-mbl/run-me.sh --builddir ./build-nxpimx -- clean`.</span>
+<span class="notes">**Warning:** Changes to the keys and certificates with an existing build may not be picked up.
+Please perform a clean first: `./mbl-tools/build-mbl/run-me.sh --builddir ./build-nxpimx -- clean`.</span>

 ### Creating the payload

-1. Enter the [mbl-tools interactive mode](../develop-mbl/mbed-linux-os-distribution-development-with-mbl-tools.html#running-build-mbl-in-interactive-mode) for your build.
-For example for PICO-PI with IMX7D:
+1. Enter the [mbl-tools interactive mode](../develop-mbl/mbed-linux-os-distribution-development-with-mbl-tools.html#running-build-mbl-in-interactive-mode) for the build.
+For example, for PICO-PI with IMX7D:

     ```
     ./mbl-tools/build-mbl/run-me.sh --builddir /path/to/build --outputdir /path/to/artifacts -- --machine imx7d-pico-mbl --branch mbl-os-0.8  interactive